nsrr/mesa-documentation/pages/actigraphy-introduction.md

 ## Variable Description

-Each epoch-by-epoch file contains 17 variables.
+Each epoch-by-epoch file contains 14 columns/variables.
 The meanings of these variables are as follows:

 | Name          | Label                       | Units / Categories / Notes                  |
 | ------------- | --------------------------- | ------------------------------------------- |